al-mister-dog/al-mister-dog/README.md

 - 👋 Hi, I’m @al-mister-dog,
 - 👀 I’m interested in ... footy, music, travel and history!
-- 🔧 I'm working mostly with node.js, vue and SQL
+- 🔧 I'm working mostly with node.js, react, vue and SQL
-- 🌱 I’m currently learning ... tdd, react and google cloud platform
+- 🌱 I’m currently learning ... tdd, redux, mui, aws and shadow-dom
 - 💞️ I’m looking to collaborate on ... npm packages, databases
 - 📫 How to reach me ... almrdog@gmail.com